 Doris Klaussen Developmental Center

 The Calhoun Intermediate School District operates the Doris Klaussen Developmental Center to provide educational services for students with moderate-to-severe impairments.

-On-site programs serve those with moderate-level cognitive impairments (MoCI), severe-level cognitive impairments (SCI), multiple impairments (SXI) autistic spectrum disorders (ASD), severe emotional impairments (EI), adult students ages 20 through 25 learn new skills in the Adult Training Program (ATP).
+On-site programs serve those with moderate-level cognitive impairments (MoCI), severe-level cognitive impairments (SCI), multiple impairments (SXI) autistic spectrum disorders (ASD), adult students ages 20 through 25 learn new skills in the Adult Training Program (ATP).